This post was updated on October 5, 2022.

 There you have it—problem, agitation, and straight to a nice cross-promotional solution.

 Cross promotion is a marketing tactic where you target the promotion another of a related product or service to your customers.

 Fitness queen Kayla Istines (who has made a nice chunk of change off of me personally, by the way) uses PAS and a 10% discount to cross-promote a foam roller.

 8. Mack Weldon

-No matter what the email occasion is, focus on the audience, not yourself.
+No matter what the occasion for your email campaign is, focus on the audience, not yourself.

 I know what you might be thinking: “But it’s OUR birthday!?”

 That’s what you are doing with your customers, and this is something that Mack Weldon understands.

 That’s why the customers get all the presents.
 But don’t worry!
-With an email like this one you still do too (spoiler alert – you get the customers).
+With an great marketing email like this one you still do too (spoiler alert – you get the customers).